danielrbenjamin/pluely/README.md

 Drag and drop files directly into the input area, or use the file attachment button to browse and select files from your system.
 Attached files are processed and sent alongside your text prompt to provide context for AI responses.

-# Pluely Dashboard
+# FRIDAY Dashboard

-The Pluely Dashboard provides comprehensive access to all features and settings through an intuitive sidebar navigation.
+The FRIDAY Dashboard provides comprehensive access to all features and settings through an intuitive sidebar navigation.
 Access the dashboard using the keyboard shortcut `Cmd+Shift+D` (macOS) / `Ctrl+Shift+D` (Windows/Linux).

 ## Dashboard